Great marketing results start with a great marketing plan.

 By including your target audiences, and Ideal Clients, within your marketing plan, you make sure that everyone involved knows who they are aiming at.
 They know who they are talking to and so will use the right language and terminology.

-If your plan talks about ‘anyone’ and ’everyone’ too much, you run the risk of generic, non-specific language.
+A plan that is talking about ‘anyone’ and ’everyone’ too much, you run the risk of generic, non-specific language.
 If you’ve read anything about marketing focus, you’ll know the more specific you are in your marketing messages, the more effective they will be.

-If you have multiple target audiences, you may want to alternate between audiences.
+You almost certainly have have multiple target audiences, you may want to alternate between audiences within your marketing plan, if budgets are limited.
 Of course, if your marketing budget allows you to focus on more than one audience each month, feel free.

 The marketing channels you are going to use